 - A pending or proposed merger, acquisition or tender offer;

-- A pending or proposed acquisition or disposition of a significant asset;
+- A pending or proposed acquisition or disposing of a significant asset or joint venture;

-- The establishment of a repurchase program for TCF Securities;
+- The establishment of a repurchase program for Company Securities;

 - Major marketing changes;